• Skip to primary navigation

 While we don’t have a date for the public rollout of the new update, it should be out very soon.

-Filed Under: Phones Tagged With: Pocophone F1, Pocophone F1 4k 60 FPS, Pocophone F1 video recording, Xiaomi, Xiaomi Pocophone F1
+Filed Under: Phones Tagged With: news, Pocophone F1, Pocophone F1 4k 60 FPS, Pocophone F1 video recording, Xiaomi, Xiaomi Pocophone F1

 Related Stories